remorses/skema/README.md

     - Bool,
     - Float
     - /regex/
-    - 0..100 (int range)
+    - 0 ..
+100 (int range)
-    - .0..1 (float range)
+    - .0 ..
+1 (float range)
 - type inside [ ] is an array type
 - types can be mixed together:
-    - `Str | Int` means one of string and int
+    - `Str | Int` means one of string or int
     - `Object1 & Object2` means "all the properties of object 1 and 2"
-    - `Object1 | Object2` means "properties of object 1 and 2"
+    - `Object1 | Object2` means "properties of object 1 or 2"
-- types can be annotated writing annotations """ quotes above the definition
+- types can be annotated writing annotations """\nannotation\n""" quotes above the definition
-- additional propertiescan be specified adding ... at the end of an object and can be better shaped treating it like a normal key, ...: Str means additional properties must be Str
+- you can use ... to mean that additional properties can be added to an object